dodid/llmdriver/README.md

 # llmdriver

 `llmdriver` is a Python package designed to automate interactions with large language model (LLM) user interfaces, such as ChatGPT, by simulating keyboard and mouse actions.
-This package is ideal for scenarios requiring repetitive, iterative prompt submissions and response retrievals from LLM-based interfaces.
+This package is ideal for scenarios requiring repetitive, iterative prompt submissions and response retrievals from LLM-based interfaces. **It works on Mac only**.

 ## Features